gummyworm/monster/README.md

 As with any work done with Commodore disk I/O, it is wise to regularly back up your files

 ## Directives
-Directives begin with a '.' character and instead of being directly assembled, as with an instruction, are tell the assembler to generate some special code or data based on the operands.
+Directives begin with a `.` character and instead of being directly assembled, as with an instruction, tell the assembler to generate some special code or data based on the operands.

 Some directives (`.MAC` and `.REP`) generate a variable amount of code or data based on the value of their operands.
-For these directives, the expressions used as arguments to them must be resolvable in pass 1 of the assembler.
+For these directives, the expressions used as arguments must be resolvable in pass 1 of the assembler.
 This means any labels used in the expression must be declared before the directive.